YoobeeWebTutors/javascript-manual/05-operators.md

 `14 % 4` is 2.
 Because an integer division is happening, 14 ÷ 4 is 3 remainder 2.

-While `%` is often called the 'modulo' operator in other languages, in Javascript `%` is not a true modulo on account of how negative operands are treated.
+While `%` is often called the 'modulo' operator in other languages, in JavaScript `%` is not a true modulo on account of how negative operands are treated.

 ## Strings and Concatenation